socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 Several books were listed under "Origins and Signs of Use" above.

-An end-to-end design demo that includes some OOAD and Tactic DDD is describes in this [Medium story](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2).
+An end-to-end design demo that includes some OOAD and Tactic DDD is described in this [Medium story](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2).

 ### Data Provenance